Maronite Cathedral of Saint George, Beirut: Architecture

-Inspired by the Basilica of Santa Maria Maggiore in Rome, Saint George Maronite Cathedral was built between 1884 and 1894, and inaugurated by Bishop Youssef Debs.
-Prior to this, the Maronite community of Beirut had made use of a small church that stood nearby and dated back to 1753.
-In 1954, engineer Antoun Tabet undertook restoration works inside the cathedral.
-Originally planned in the shape of a cross, its transept was shortened and arches added at either end.
-Badly damaged during the Lebanese Civil War (1975–1990), the cathedral was completely rehabilitated by 1997, recovering its original Renaissance cruciform shape.
-It was inaugurated in April 2000.
-Beneath the forecourt of the cathedral's annex, significant archaeological remains have been unearthed and preserved.
-They include a Hellenistic structure, part of the Roman Decumanus Maximus colonnaded street, and an Ottoman wall.
+Inspired by the Basilica of Santa Maria Maggiore in Rome, Saint George Maronite Cathedral was constructed between 1884 and 1894 and inaugurated by Bishop Youssef Debs.
+The Maronite community of Beirut previously worshiped in a small nearby church dating back to 1753.
+In 1954, engineer Antoun Tabet carried out restoration work inside the cathedral.
+Originally designed in the shape of a cross, the transept was shortened, and arches were added at both ends.
+Severely damaged during the Lebanese Civil War (1975–1990), the cathedral was fully rehabilitated by 1997, restoring its original Renaissance cruciform form.
+It was re-inaugurated in April 2000.

-On 19 November 2016, Beirut Archbishop Paul Matar inaugurated the new campanile which took a decade to construct.
-The campanile stands 72 meter high; the original design envisaged a 75 meter tall bell tower to match the height of the campanile of the Santa Maria Maggiore basilica in Rome.
-According to the archbishop, the reduction in the campanile's height to stand equal to that of the minarets of the adjacent Mohammad Al-Amin Mosque aims to send a message of interfaith solidarity and harmony.
+Beneath the forecourt of the cathedral’s annex, significant archaeological remains were uncovered and preserved, including a Hellenistic structure, part of the Roman Decumanus Maximus colonnaded street, and an Ottoman wall.
+On 19 November 2016, Beirut Archbishop Paul Matar inaugurated a new campanile that took ten years to complete.
+The campanile stands 72 meter tall; the original design planned a 75 meter tower to match the height of the Santa Maria Maggiore basilica’s campanile in Rome.
+According to the archbishop, reducing the height to equal that of the minarets of the adjacent Mohammad Al-Amin Mosque symbolizes a message of interfaith solidarity and harmony.
+On 4 August 2020, the cathedral sustained damage in the Beirut explosion.

-On 4 August 2020, the cathedral was damaged in the Beirut explosions that ripped Beirut port.
-Beirut was a huge chaos back then, which left behind homeless families, scattered houses and unsheltered people.
-Specifically, the cathedral was highly affected by the blast.
-Doors and windows were burst and dispersed, stained glass along with their deformed frames were scattered all over the place.
-The cathedral also suffered from a damaged pitched roof where bricks were broken or misplaced and exposed cracks became visible in beams and marbling paints.
-The ceiling was also affected where some panels were out of place, suspended mid-air or completely fallen off.
-Electrical, lighting and sound fixtures were either damaged or disconnected.
-After the explosion, volunteers took prompt actions such as cleaning the place, mobilizing furniture as well as sorting the damaged elements and organizing the undamaged ones.
-The renovation process was launched due to the funding of many donors from Lebanon and other countries.
-Fortunately, despite the endless destructions the cathedral had been struggling with, there is always someone taking care of this historical and spiritual place and bringing back its main significant symbol of the presence of the Maronites in the Capital of Lebanon and their expansion throughout the Lebanese territory.

-Location

-The Church of Saint George is located in the downtown area of Beirut.
-It is one of the most important religious buildings of the city.
-Right next to her is the Sunni Mohammad Al-Amin Mosque.
-About eighty meters north is the Saint George Greek Orthodox Cathedral of the Greek Orthodox Church of Antioch.